 SlaughterRight is a comprehensive update to the previous SlaughterSafe training used by health authorities and is designed to help more British Columbians enjoy safe, locally raised meat.
 In addition to a new training manual (PDF, 1.8 MB) and workbook (PDF, 563 KB), new elements of the program include compulsory development of food safety and humane slaughter plans, as well as a set of standard operating procedures specific to each operation.

-SlaughterRight was developed by B.C.
-Ministry of Agriculture, Food and Fisheries to support producers who intend to become licensed as a rural slaughter establishment and process their livestock and poultry through on-farm slaughter.
+SlaughterRight was developed by the ministry to support producers who intend to become licensed as a rural slaughter establishment and process their livestock and poultry through on-farm slaughter.
 Its focus is for operators to understand critical food safety points in the slaughter process that must be considered and managed so that meat products are safe to consume.
 The course will also reinforce awareness and understanding of enhanced animal welfare practices.

 Who needs SlaughterRight training?

 The completion of this course is mandatory and required for all new Farmgate and Farmgate Plus licence holders, as well as all existing licence holders who are applying for a new licence or renewing an existing one.

 How do I complete my SlaughterRight training?